rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 You touch a creature and bestow upon it a magical enhancement.
 Choose one of the following effects: the target gains the effect until the spell ends.

 - **cost:** description.

+### Enlarge/Reduce
+<div class="spell-tags">transmutation boost sacred warmagic thaumaturgy arcane</div>
+*2nd Circle*
+- **Execução:** padrão
+- **Alcance:** 6sqr
+- **Alvo:** 1 criatura
+- **Duração:** concentração.
+___

+You cause a creature or an object you can see within range to grow larger or smaller for the duration.
+Choose either a creature or an object that is neither worn nor carried.
+If the target is unwilling, it can make a Constitution saving throw.
+On a success, the spell has no effect.

+If the target is a creature, everything it is wearing and carrying changes size with it.
+Any item dropped by an affected creature returns to normal size at once.

+**Enlarge**
+The target’s size doubles in all dimensions, and its weight is multiplied by eight.
+This growth increases its size by one category – from Medium to Large, for example.
+If there isn’t enough room for the target to double its size, the creature or object attains the maximum possible size in the space available.
+Until the spell ends, the target also has advantage on Strength checks and Strength saving throws.
+The target’s weapons also grow to match its new size.
+While these weapons are enlarged, the target’s attack with them deal 1d4 extra damage.

+**Reduce**
+The target’s size is halved in all dimensions, and its weight is reduced to one-eighth of normal.
+This reduction decreases its size by one category – from Medium to Small, for example.
+Until the spell ends, the target also has disadvantage on Strength checks and Strength saving throws.
+The target’s weapons also shrink to match its new size.
+While these weapons are reduced, the target’s attacks with them deal 1d4 less damage (this can’t reduce the damage below 1).

 ### Entangle
 <div class="spell-tags">plant wild trickery</div>